RTEMS/rtems-docs/shell/file_and_directory.rst

 **NOTES:**

-NONE
+None.

 **EXAMPLES:**

 The following is an example of how to use ``blksync``:

 .. code:: c

-    EXAMPLE_TBD
+    blksync /dev/hda1

 **CONFIGURATION:**

 .. index:: CONFIGURE_SHELL_NO_COMMAND_BLKSYNC
 .. index:: CONFIGURE_SHELL_COMMAND_BLKSYNC

 This command is included in the default shell command set.
-When building a custom command set, define``CONFIGURE_SHELL_COMMAND_BLKSYNC`` to have this command included.
+When building a custom command set, define ``CONFIGURE_SHELL_COMMAND_BLKSYNC`` to have this command included.

 This command can be excluded from the shell command set by defining ``CONFIGURE_SHELL_NO_COMMAND_BLKSYNC`` when all shell commands have been configured.

 **PROGRAMMING INFORMATION:**